 - -(a) Major changes. - (1) Without limiting the meaning of the phrase, modification of any of the following conditions, if attached to an approved special land use permit, constitute a "major change" for purposes of interpreting this section: - a.
-The movement of any building or structure adjacent to an exterior boundary line, closer to the boundary line of the property to which it is adjacent; - b.
-More than 5 percent increase in the number of dwelling units or more than 5 percent increase in the total amount of floor space of any nonresidential building; - c.
-Any decrease in the minimum size of residential units;
+The movement of any building or structure adjacent to an exterior boundary line, closer to the boundary line of the property to which it is adjacent;

-- d.
+- b.
+Any increase in the number of dwelling units or more than 5 percent increase in the total amount of floor space of any nonresidential building; - c.
+Any decrease in the minimum size of residential units; - d.
 Any change in any buffer requirement; - e.
 Any increase in building or structure height; or - f.
-More than 10 percent Any change in the proportion of floor space devoted to different authorized uses or any change in proportion above 50,000 square feet. - g.
-More than 5 percent decrease In the amount of open space, or a reduction in the amenities required by a conditional site plan approval. - (2) Any request for major changes to conditions attached to approved amendments must be processed as a new amendment application in accordance with the procedures of this division, including the requirement for fees, notices and hearings. - (b) Minor changes. - (1) Modification of conditions attached to an approved special land use permit that are not classified as a major change pursuant to subsection (a)(1), constitute a "minor change" for purposes of interpreting this section. - (2) The community development director is authorized to approve minor changes to approved special land use permits. - (3) Any request for minor change of conditions must be made in writing to the community development director.
+Any change in the proportion of floor space devoted to different authorized uses. - (2) Any request for major changes to conditions attached to approved amendments must be processed as a new amendment application in accordance with the procedures of this division, including the requirement for fees, notices and hearings. - (b) Minor changes. - (1) Modification of conditions attached to an approved special land use permit that are not classified as a major change pursuant to subsection (a)(1), constitute a "minor change" for purposes of interpreting this section. - (2) The community development director is authorized to approve minor changes to approved special land use permits. - (3) Any request for minor change of conditions must be made in writing to the community development director.
 If an approved site plan exists, the request for minor change must be accompanied by copies of the revised site plan.